ionic-team/present-ionic-react/README.md

 # Ionic Present: React

-Present Ionic in your town using this presentation.
+Present Ionic in your town using this pre-built presentation on Ionic React.

 Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown 🚀